radiSaclay/radiServer/docs/src/api.md

 The propel item must have a `serialize` function return an array.

 ##### (Response) <- \api\update (Request, Response, Propel item)
-Update the item through the `unserialize` function using the resquest's body and returns the item as a json through the `serialize` function.
+Update the item through the `unserialize` function using the request's body and returns the item as a json through the `serialize` function.